Hi, I'm Travis

 Persons with Disabilities Campaign

-On the International Day for Persons with Disabilities, Community Business (CB) launched a social media campaign to educate people on the complexities of disabilities and provide tips for navigating these conversations.
-I was asked to design 6 carousels, a total of 20 posts, that were posted on CB's social channels.
+On the International Day for Persons with Disabilities, Community Business (CB) launched a social media campaign to educate people on disabilities and provide practical tips for conversations.

 Design Overview